ArastunM/Ancestry-Tool/README.md

 ## Getting Started
 The program can run by downloading, unzipping [Ancestry-Tool.zip](Ancestry-Tool.zip) and running the **Ancestry Tool App**

-The below directory should be ensured when running the jar application:
+Below directory should be ensured when running the jar application:

 ```
 +-- database